 LOGIC assets are valued using the amortized cost valuation technique, which generally approximates the market value of the assets and has been deemed to be a proxy for fair value.
-It should be noted, however, that for financial reporting purposes, LOGIC has elected to measure its investments at fair value, even though it may meet all criteria under GASB Statement No. 79, "Certain External Investment Pools and Pool Participants" ("GASB 79"), to report at amortized cost.
-This is an accounting election and LOGIC has been using fair value reporting for financial statement presentation since its 2011 fiscal year annual audit.
+LOGIC measures investments at fair value and has done so since 2011, while it meets criteria under GASB 79, to report at amortized cost.